TitanEchelonAI/Titan-Trading-LLM/README.md

 ## What is Atlas?
 Atlas is a Rust library for building scalable, modular, and ergonomic **LLM-powered** applications.

-More information about this crate can be found in the [official](https://docs.atlas.rs) & [crate](https://docs.rs/atlas-core/latest/atlas/) (API Reference) documentations.
+More information about this crate can be found in the [official](https://docs.atlas.rs) & [crate](https://docs.rs/atlas-core/latest/atlas/) documentations.

 Help us improve Atlas by contributing to our [Feedback form](https://bit.ly/Atlas-Feedback-Form).